-Lamarr was born as Hedwig Eva Marie Kiesler in Austria in 1913, the only child of Jewish parents Gertrud, a pianist, and Emil, a successful bank director.
+Lamarr was born as Hedwig Eva Maria Kiesler in Austria in 1913, the only child of Jewish parents Gertrud, a pianist, and Emil, a successful bank director.
 At 19, she married Friedrich Mandl, a man 13 years older than her.
 He was a munitions manufacturer and reportedly the third-wealthiest man in Austria.
-In her autobiography "Ecstasy and Me," she said her first husband was an extremely controlling man who kept her from pursuing her acting career.
+In her autobiography “Ecstasy and Me,” she wrote that her first husband was an extremely controlling man who kept her from pursuing her acting career.

 Mandl, who was half-Jewish, surrounded himself with the Nazi rulers and had close social and business ties to the governments of Italy and Germany, even selling weapons to Hitler and Italian dictator Benito Mussolini.
 He threw lavish parties, with Hitler and Mussolini among those attending, and the industrialist brought her along to business meetings he had with scientists and others in military technology.
 During this time, the young “trophy wife” paid close attention and soon discovered she had a talent for applied science.

 Around the same time, her infamous first movie, Ecstasy, came out, infuriating her husband who tried, in vain, to buy every copy.
 Meanwhile, she was discovering that staying with him was becoming intolerable, and made plans for her escape.
 The accounts vary about how she got away — some say she disguised herself as a maid and escaped during a party, while others claim she talked him into letting her to wear all her jewels to a party, and then fled as a very wealthy young woman.